Coronavirus in the Workplace: Employers’ Duty to Protect Employees

 - Abrams is a regular presenter at prestigious safety conferences like the American Society of Safety Professionals (ASSP), where she specializes in providing real-world solutions to real-world problems

-With infectious diseases such as the Coronavirus on the rise, and more people traveling internationally, the risk of exposure is at an all-time high.
+With infectious diseases such as the Coronavirus still on the rise, and as domestic travel resumes for business, the risk of exposure is at an all-time high.
 When disease comes into the workplace, it is the employer's responsibility to identify the hazard, and take immediate action to protect employees.
 In this 60-minute program you will learn what OSHA requires from employers, and steps you can take to protect workers.